derekmarion/oop-school-interface-ii/README.md

 ```

-We are going to have our user choose options with a number.
+We are going to have our user choose options by their number.
 If they enter `1` we'll list all students, if they enter `2` they can view a specific student's info etc. We'll worry about error handling later.

-Let's make another design deciision here.
-We could handle user input with a serious of if statments.
+Let's make another design decision here.
+We could handle user input with a series of if statements.
 That would be perfectly valid.
 But there's another type of conditional in `Ruby` called a [case statment](http://www.rubyguides.com/2015/10/ruby-case/) that will work nicely for us here.

-If this makes you nervous feel free to just use an if statement, but we'll go ahead with a case statement here.
+If this makes you nervous feel free to just use an if statement, but we'll go ahead with a case statement for now.
 We'll build it out as we go.
 Let's just start with what happens when `mode == '1'`

 ```Ruby
 #runner.rb